michelle-miller/assistant-icp/install-110.md

     ```
     {: pre}

-    This command removes all records for the deployment so that the name can be used for a subsequent installation.
+    This command removes the release resources.

+    Optionally, you can check whether any resources are left behind on the cluster that you need to explicitly delete by running this command:

+    ```bash
+    kubectl get configmap,deployment,ingress,job,pod,role,rolebinding,service,serviceaccount,statefulset,secret -n <namespace>
+    ```
+    {: pre}

 1. The PersistentVolumeClaims will not be deleted and will remain bound to persistent volumes.
 You must remove them manually.
 See [Deleting a PersistentVolumeClaim ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/manage_cluster/delete_app_volume.html) for details.